Questions and Answers

 7. What about the books on ‘Revival’?

 There are 3 books on Revival – Book 1 ‘Understanding our need of Revival’, and Book 2 ‘Preparing the way for Revival’.
 These are in work-book style and ideal for small groups.
-There is also a third paperback edition - 'Prepare the way for Revival' covering similar ground to Book 2 but in a read-through style with questions for reflection and discussion at the end of each chapter (so also suitable for group discussion).
+There is also a third paperback edition - 'What will it take to bring Revival' covering similar ground to Book 2 but in a read-through style with questions for reflection and discussion at the end of each chapter (so also suitable for individual use or small group discussion).

 These revival books are a follow-on to the Discipleship series.
 Revival and Discipleship belong together.
 Revival brings the wind and the fire.
 Discipleship provides the wood for the fire to burn.
 These books on Revival will help ignite a passion and hunger for more of God.
 They will help the wood catch on fire.
 A person can work through these studies on Revival at any time.
 But it may be best to first complete the Discipleship series and then do the Revival studies.
 When disciples have hearts set on fire there will be no limit to what God will do through them!
 After all, isn’t that why the early church grew and spread so dramatically?